github/libprojfs/docs/design.md

 ## Development Process

-We anticipate following the development process outlined in the VFSForGit Linux Development Proposal.
+We anticipate following a staged, iterative development process, with the following principal goals:

+* Iterative and incremental process
+* Functional from an early stage so test suite can be developed in parallel
+* Conducive to CI/CD best practices
+* Supports multiple environments, including Linux distros and containers
+* Compatibility with .NET Core components where possible (i.e., the VFSForGit providers)
+* Optimized for performance in stages, based on test suite results

 In particular, we will develop the Linux VFSForGit client in three phases.

 ### Phase 1 – FUSE User Mode